Color

 A multi-colored chart as seen by someone with colorblindness; it's hard to tell the difference between some colors.

-How do I meet color contrast requirements?
+How do I check color contrast?

 There are lots of free tools to check color contrast.
 Here are a few: